-Breaking down mining and oil and gas extraction into its three subsectors (Table 5, Panel B), it is interesting to note that although the overall contribution of the sector remains the same (-0.07 percentage points), the greater level of disaggregation captures within-sector and reallocation effects that were not captured at the two-digit level.
+Breaking down mining and oil and gas extraction into its three subsectors (Table 9, Panel B), it is interesting to note that although the overall contribution of the sector remains the same (-0.05 percentage points), the greater level of disaggregation captures within-sector and reallocation effects that were not captured at the two-digit level.
 These are reflected in a different values for the three components for the business sector aggregate (compare the values in panels A and B).
 In particular, oil and gas extraction experienced a massive reallocation level effect (0.88 percentage points).
 This effect was completely offset by the negative within-sector and reallocation growth effects (-0.37 and -0.48 percentage points, respectively), resulting in an overall contribution of zero to business sector labour productivity growth.
-In other words, oil and gas extraction - despite experiencing negative productivity growth during the period - did not make a negative contribution to aggregate labour productivity growth.
+In other words, oil and gas extraction - despite experiencing negative productivity growth.
 The slightly negative contribution of the mining and oil and gas extraction sector to aggregate productivity growth was due entirely to mining.

-A breakdown of labour productivity growth of the oil and gas extraction into conventional and non-conventional oil and gas extraction is only available for the 2007-2012 period (Table 6).
+A breakdown of labour productivity growth of the oil and gas extraction into conventional and non-conventional oil and gas extraction is only available for the 2007-2012 period (Table 10).
 But a decomposition of oil and gas extraction productivity for this period provides fascinating insights into recent developments in the sector.
-It shows that conventional oil and gas extraction has made a significant negative contribution to business sector labour productivity growth (-0.22 points), while the oil sands have made a positive contribution (0.18 points).
-This result derives from the very large negative contribution of the within-sector effect in conventional oil and gas extraction (-.52 points), following from the sector's very large fall in labour productivity.
-In contrast, the oil sands made a large positive within-sector contribution to business sector labour productivity growth (0.23 points) because of the sector's robust labour productivity growth.
+It shows that conventional oil and gas extraction has made a significant negative contribution to business sector labour productivity growth (-0.22 percentage points), while the oil sands have made a positive contribution (0.18 percentage points).
+This result derives from the very large negative contribution of the within-sector effect in conventional oil and gas extraction (-0.52 percentage points), following from the sector's very large fall in labour productivity.
+In contrast, the oil sands made a large positive within-sector contribution to business sector labour productivity growth (0.23 percentage points) because of the sector's robust labour productivity growth.